 Yes.
 However, it is your responsibility to obtain a current tax certificate whether or not a renewal notice is received.
 Penalties are assessed for delinquent accounts, regardless of whether you receive a renewal notice or not.
-If you do NOT receive a notice by the expiration date of your Business License Tax Certificate, please be sure to contact the Finance Department immediately.
+If you do NOT receive a notice by the expiration date of your Business License Tax Certificate, please be sure to contact the Avenu Insights & Analytics.

 Every business must meet zoning and building requirements to ensure that its business category and site are compatible BEFORE SIGNING any leases contact our Zoning Department for further information.
 (Located at 630 Garden St.)

 Please check with the Community Development Department before using or installing ANY type of sign: wall, window, banners, even balloons.
 Temporary signs require review and approval prior to issuance of permits and installation.

 Yes.
 Businesses operated from the home also require payment of a business license tax.
 The City’s Zoning Ordinance regulates the type of business operations that may be done in the home.